elephantscale/es-training-new/vault-consul/slides/About_Vault_and_Consul_Class.md

   - Command line navigation
   - Editing files (e.g. using VI or nano)
 * This is an **Infrastructure as Code (IaC) with Terraform** class
-  - You may be missing some pre-requisites, that’s OK
+  - You may be missing some pre-requisites, that's OK
   - You should be willing to work hard, that is a must